What Is Domestic Violence or Assault and Battery?

 Even if you get a deferred or suspended sentence with probation and no jail time, you're not off the hook.
 You'll be required to complete 52 weeks of domestic violence intervention counseling (DVIS).
 All 52 sessions are mandatory, you can't miss more than three sessions in a row, and if you miss more than seven sessions in an entire year, you have to start the process all over again or risk being found not in compliance—and late arrivals count as absences.
 Additionally, you'll have to show up in court every three months to prove you're attending sessions as ordered.

-Don't Expect These Charges to Just Go Away
+Don't Expect These Domestic Violence Charges to Just Go Away

 Long gone are the days when domestic violence charges were dropped because the parties in question reconciled or the victim didn't show up in court.
 Thanks to increasingly harsh laws and the existence of police body camera footage, Oklahoma prosecutors may have everything they need to move forward, even without the victim's blessing or participation.

-Don't Let a Domestic Violence Charge Destroy Your Life—Contact an Experienced Domestic Violence Attorney
+Don't Let Domestic Violence Charges Destroy Your Life—Contact an Experienced Domestic Violence Attorney

 Did a judge grant a protective order against you?
 Are you facing potentially life-shattering domestic assault and battery charges?
 Whether you made some mistakes or have been falsely accused and charged, there's far too much at stake to go it alone—or risk it all by working with an attorney who's a jack of all trades and master of none.
 When your life hangs in the balance, only a Master of One will do.
 Fortunately, you've come to the right place: Lee Berlin is the state's only private domestic violence attorney to focus his practice solely on defending clients accused of special victims crimes like domestic assault and battery.
-Contact the Berlin Law Firm today to schedule an appointment for a private consultation to discuss your case and learn about the benefits of our proprietary defense system.
+Contact the Berlin Law Firm today to schedule an appointment with our Tulsa domestic assault & battery lawyer.
+In this private consultation he will discuss your case and share the benefits of our proprietary defense system.

 Have You Been Charged With A Domestic Assault And Battery Crime In The Tulsa, OK Area?